chtcenter/h/README.md

 'You can DONATE any amount towards the CHT Programs and Projects on this Bank’s Account:'

-'Account Name:         **AYUB MALANG SARIUL**'

-'Account Number:       **5107727274**'

-'Bank’s Name:          **LAND BANK OF THE PHILIPPINES**'

-'Branch:               **Magallanes Branch**'

-'Address:              **Don Rofino Alonzo Street, Cotabato City 9600, Philippines**'

-'Bank’s Tel.
-Nos:      **(02) 405-7000 or 1-800-10-405-7000**'

-'Contact Mobile Phone: **+63 9261868016**'
+'Account Name:         **AYUB MALANG SARIUL**                                                                                      Account Number:        **5107727274**                                                                                               Bank’s Name:           **LAND BANK OF THE PHILIPPINES**                                                                             Branch:                **Magallanes Branch**                                                                                       Address:               **Don Rofino Alonzo Street, Cotabato City 9600, Philippines**                                                Bank’s Tel.
+Nos:       **(02) 405-7000 or 1-800-10-405-7000**                                                                        Contact Mobile Phone:  **+63 9261868016**'

 'For accounting and acknowledgement purposes of any donation, you may fill-up this information:'

-'Name of the Donor:'
+'Name of the Donor:                                                                                                                 Amount Donated:                                                                                                                  Address:                                                                                                                          Contact Number:                                                                                                                     Date:'

-'Amount Donated:'

-'Address:'

-'Contact Number:'

-'Date:'

 # Resume

 '**OBJECTIVES**'

--1.
-To be able to find windows of opportunities for resource support particularly to fund the COMMUNITY HOUSING and TRAINING (CHT) Programs and Projects that be benefitted by the Poor specifically the homeless families, less in education children and youth and unskilled parents and individuals; and-
+'1.
+To be able to find windows of opportunities for resource support particularly to fund the COMMUNITY HOUSING and TRAINING (CHT) Programs and Projects that be benefitted by the Poor specifically the homeless families, less in education children and youth and unskilled parents and individuals; and'

--2.
-To be an instruments in bridging the assistance between the DONOR individuals, groups, organizations and foundations and the target BENEFICIARIES of the COMMUNITY HOUSING and TRAINING (CHT) Programs and Projects.-
+'2.
+To be an instruments in bridging the assistance between the DONOR individuals, groups, organizations and foundations and the target BENEFICIARIES of the COMMUNITY HOUSING and TRAINING (CHT) Programs and Projects.'

 '**BASIC INFORMATION**'